chialab/dna/docs/templates.md

 <aside class="note">

-However, since reading and writing from the render scope can be dangerous for the DOM reliability, [properties](./properties-and-attributes) are the recommended solution.
+However, since reading and writing from the render context can be dangerous for the DOM reliability, [properties](./properties-and-attributes) are the recommended solution.

 </aside>